Having trouble getting along with the super-aggressive, diva divorce lawyer you hired to overwhelm your spouse’s lawyer?

 Do review with your lawyer the summary of your finances contained in your financial disclosure statement or “financial affidavit” to avoid errors, and to present the information in the most favorable manner.
 Financial affidavits are usually the most important documents in divorce cases, and inaccuracies in them can generate blame-game arguments between lawyers and clients.

-An amiable, efficient partnership with your lawyer puts you on the path to achieving positive results in your divorce.
+An amiable, efficient partnership with your divorce lawyer puts you on the path to achieving positive results in your divorce.
 Clearing out the underbrush and cultivating that path will be well worth your time and effort.

 To learn more about how to achieve better results, worry less, and save money during your divorce, read Larry Sarezky’s Amazon #1 best selling DIVORCE, SIMPLY STATED, available at www.amazon.com.